75bk/nature/README.md

 ###defaultOption

-if unnamed values are passed to config.set(), set them AS AN ARRAY on this property
+if unnamed values are passed to thing.set(), set them AS AN ARRAY on this property

 **type**: Boolean